saisanjay1/saisanjay1/README.md

 - 👋 Hi, I’m sanjay
 - 👀 I’m interested in Software data applications
-- 🌱 I’m currently learning Java, Scala
+- 🌱 I’m currently working on Python, Snowflake, Airflow
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI, LLMs, LangChain etc
 - 📫 How to reach me ...

 <!---